 The model for the Multi-Channel Kondo Impurity system with a time-dependent Kondo coupling is given as follows~\cite{Affleck:1990iv,Ludwig:1994nf,Affleck:1990zd,Parcollet}:

-where $K$, $N$ are a channel number and a spin number respectively and $J_K(t)$ is time dependent Kondo coupling. $S^A$ is a $A-$component of the spin of an impurity in $SU(N)$-representation and $t^A$ is one of generators of the $SU(N)$ group.
+where $K$ and $N$ are a channel number and a spin number respectively, and $J_K(t)$ is a time-dependent Kondo coupling. $S^A$ is a $A-$component of the spin of an impurity in $SU(N)$-representation and $t^A$ is one of generators of the $SU(N)$ group.

 Here we use a fundamental representation of the $SU(N)$ group which satisfies the following properties: